Roam Wild Tasmania operates adventure tourism from their base in The Paragon Theatre, Queenstown.

 The ‘Lake Margaret Hydro Power’ tour visits the 1914 commissioned Lake Margaret power scheme.
 Enter the power house, see the original machinery at work, the wooden pipelines delivering water to the turbines and the village still standing.
 Enjoy the video presentation and light morning/afternoon tea inside the village hall.

-The Western range rises high above the wilderness landscape and provides you with incredible views and photographic opportunities that just have to be experienced to be believed.
-Marvel at the gigantic pink conglomerate rock formations and enjoy a light refreshment at the mountain plateau radio shack.
+‘Mountain Heights’ 4WD the Western range high above the wilderness landscape.
+Incredible views and photographic opportunities that must be experienced to believe.
+Marvel at massive pink conglomerate rocks and enjoy awesome vistas.

-Visit the 1914 commissioned hydro power station and village.
-Tour the intact village and enjoy an interpretive visit to the village hall.
-Enter the working power station and touch the wooden pipelines that still deliver water to the turbines.
+Enjoy the space at the Paragon Theatre before one of RoamWild Tasmania’s guides take you to visit the 1914 commissioned hydro power station and still standing village.
+Tour the village and enjoy an interpretive visit to the village hall.
+Take in the video presentation while your guide prepares a morning or afternoon refreshment.
+Enter the still working power station and touch the wooden pipelines that still deliver water to the turbines.